Spero Dedes

-Early career: WFAN, AFL, YES Network, NBA TV
+Early career

 Dedes was born in Paramus, New Jersey.
-He attended Paramus High School and then graduated from Fordham University in 2001.
-He began his career at WFAN in New York.
+He attended Paramus High School and then graduated from Fordham University in 2001 and he began his career at WFAN in New York.

 In 2001 and 2002, Dedes was the radio announcer for the New Jersey Gladiators of the AFL.
 In 2002, he was tapped as a fill-in announcer for New Jersey Nets games on the YES Network.

 In 2003, Dedes was hired as a studio host and play-by-play man for NBA TV.
 He hosted Hardwood Classics and The Insiders.

-In 2004, Dedes was hired as a voice over for NBA Action replaced longtime voice over Jim Fagan until he was replaced by YES Network play–by–play announcer Ian Eagle.
+In 2004, Dedes was hired as a voice over for NBA Action and replaced longtime voice over Jim Fagan until he was replaced by YES Network play–by–play announcer Ian Eagle.

-National exposure: Olympics, Networks, Lakers, Super Bowl
+National exposure

 At 24, Dedes worked the 2004 Summer Olympics for NBC Sports.

 In 2004, Dedes also served as a fill-in commentator of College Basketball on CBS.
 Also in 2004, Dedes served as a fill-in commentator for the NFL on FOX.

 In 2005, Dedes filled in on the NFL on CBS.

-In 2005, Dedes got the biggest break of his career when he was hired as the radio announcer for the Los Angeles Lakers.
+In the same year, Dedes got the biggest break of his career when he was hired as the radio announcer for the Los Angeles Lakers.

-From 2006 until 2011, Dedes worked for NFL Network.
-His duties included studio hosting and play-by-play.
-In 2015, Dedes went back to his old stomping grounds by returning to NFL Network as a studio host.
+From 2006 until 2011, Dedes worked for NFL Network, with his duties including studio hosting and play-by-play.
+In 2015, Dedes went back to his old stomping grounds, returning to NFL Network as a studio host.

 In 2007, Dedes served as the play-by-play man for the international feed of Super Bowl XLI by CBS Sports.

+In 2023 Dedes worked as a Play by play man for select NFL games on Westwood One.